Feminine Star Africa

 Guesthouses have bedroom, toilet and bath indoors and sitting area.

-Our daily fee covers water, food, accommodation and local transport.
+Food, water, accommodation and local transport.

 No reviews yet.